Ratakor/dmenu/README.md

 - reads Xresources (ergo pywal compatible)
 - alpha patch, which importantly allows this build to be embedded in transparent st
-- can view color characters like emoji
+- ~~can view color characters like emoji~~
 - `-P` for password mode: hide user input
 - `-r` to reject non-matching input
 - dmenu options are mouse clickable
 - center with -c
-- case insensitive so case sensitive with -i
+- case insensitive so case sensitive with -s
 - dracula theme
 - borders

-- **not builtin**: border and fade with picom
+- border and fade with picom (see .local/etc/picom.conf in my dotfiles)

 ## Installation